 A few ways I’ve simplified my morning beauty routine are:

 - Washing my hair every 3 days and using dry shampoo inbetween.
-Batiste is my current favorite.
+Batiste (affiliate link) is my current favorite.

 - Limiting the amount of makeup I keep out to just the basic every day wear.